phac-nml/genomic_address_service/docs/overview.md

 | Sample E Address   | 1           | 1           | ?           |
 | Sample A Address   | 1           | 1           | 1           |

-However, even though sample `E` could form a cluster with sample `A` for both threshold 1 (`5`) and threshold 2 (`3`), and be given an address of `1.1.?`, we must still find the maximum distance between the query sample `E` and every other sample with the same cluster address at that threshold level.
-Starting with the smallest threshold (threshold 2 - `3`), we find all samples that are assigned `1.1.?`:
+However, even though sample `E` could form a cluster with sample `A` for both threshold 1 (`5`) and threshold 2 (`3`), and be given an address of `1.1.?`, we must still find the maximum distance between the query sample `E` and every other sample within the same flat cluster (with the same flat cluster address) at that threshold level.
+Starting with the smallest threshold (threshold 2: `3`), we find all samples that are assigned `1.1.?`:

 ```
 id	address	level_1	level_2	level_3